ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S5B-docker-07-dockerize-to-do-app-on-python-flask/README.md

 cd to-do-api
 ```

-- Create a `to-do-api.py` with the following coding.
+- Create a `to-do-api.py` with the following code.

 ```bash
 # Import Flask modules